ihaveamac/cmd-gen/README.md

 Experimental script to generate CMD files for Nintendo 3DS SD titles.

+**Please do not make tutorials on this program yet.
+The tools are very early in development and not ready for general use.**

 ## Setup
 movable.sed is required and can be provided with `-m` or `--movable`.